fukamachi/prove/README.markdown

 * Just one file to load
 * Test with just simple functions
+* Test as a script
 * Results format is "Test Anything Protocol"

 ## Dependencies

+CL-TEST-MORE is almost written in portable Common Lisp code.
-CL-TEST-MORE only works on Allegro CL, SBCL, CMUCL, Clozure CL, ECL and CLISP.
+But, a feature, tests as a script is only supported Allegro CL, SBCL, CMUCL, Clozure CL, ECL and CLISP.
+If you use other implementation, you have to put <code>(finalize)</code> at the end of file.

 ## Synopsis